 US Citizenship Application Process in 10 Easy Steps

 As a green card holder, you may be wondering about the USCIS process and asking, am I ready to start it?
 How long does it take to become a US Citizen?
 What are the steps I need to take?
-These steps provide you with a view of the typical milestones to expect along your way.
+Find these answers and more below in our guide to becoming a U.S. citizen.

 Your first step is to find out if you are eligible to start the naturalization process.
-You need to meet certain age, residency, status and character requirements to be qualified to apply.
+You need to meet certain age, residency, status and character requirements to be qualified to apply for U.S. citizenship.

-The fees to file your citizenship application range from $405 - $725 unless you qualify for a fee waiver.
+The fees to file your citizenship application can range from $405 - $725 unless you qualify for a application fee waiver.
 Also, other fees and expenses beyond filing fees can cost from $500 - $7,000.
-It’s important to think about all the costs and plan how you can pay for them as early in the process as possible.
+It’s important to think about the costs of the U.S. citizenship application and plan how you can pay for them as early in the process as possible.

 You will file USCIS Form N-400 (Application for Naturalization) to apply for US Citizenship.
-Typical application fees cost $725.
+Typical USCIS application fees cost $725.
 However, you may qualify for a fee reduction or waiver or have an age- or status-related exemption.
 You must supply documents that prove your eligibility and status with your application.
 Be sure to take the time to carefully prepare and review your application before submitting it!
-Once you’re ready, you can submit it via US mail or online.
+Once you’re ready, you can submit it via US mail or submit your USCIS application online.

 5. Receive Notice of Action